 The client was making a significant multi-year capital hardware investment and did not have the budget to also acquire expensive software.
 As a result, Quest needed to identify a low-cost solution that would guarantee performance reliability for all users.

-Quest Technology Group installed a 1,250-user license of FacetWin in the 275 insurance agency sites in 5 states.
+Quest Technology Group installed a 1,250-user terminal emulator license in the 400 insurance agency sites in 5 states.
 An additional 150 home office users in the IT, Underwriting, Customer Service, and Rates & Products departments also gained access to 3 home office SCO servers configured and installed by Quest.

 "Implementing FacetWin has really opened the door for the agents.
 Before FacetWin, they only had access to their UNIX applications.
 Now, they have all the tools they need integrated onto one desktop," commented Rolf.